MohammedFTolba/-Fast-CNN-Inference-by-Exploring-Weight-Approximation/net/readme.txt

-this repository consist of four folders: baseline, AWF, AFSC and AFMC. each folder is a c code for a convolution layer with 256 input channels and 384 output channels in which the filters are 256x384.
+This repository comprises four folders: baseline, AWF, AFSC, and AFMC.
+Each folder contains C code for a convolution layer with 256 input channels, 384 output channels, and a 3x3 filter size, where the filters are   3x3x256x384.

-the input size is 13x13.
+The input size for this layer is 13x13.